5 Innovative Startups To Watch - The European Business Review

 Truvid

 Truvid is a leading video technology company that enables instant connectivity to a live video ecosystem.
 Premium publishers use their SAAS platform & technologies to monetize their sites and distribute content to billions around the globe.
-Advertisers like Google and Verizon trust their platform to access brand-safe, high-quality, and transparent ad inventory.
+Advertisers like Google and Yahoo trust their platform to access brand-safe, high-quality, and transparent ad inventory.

 Storycards